 Church Bells & Bell Ringing

-Bells are the voice of the church building, calling people to worship and rung at weddings, funerals, state and local civic occasions, as well as to mark national events.
-A prestigious new peal of ten was installed in the tower in November 2017 and we are now training new ringers.
+Bells are the voice of the church building which call people to worship and mark weddings, funerals, state and local civic occasions, as well as national events.
+A prestigious new peal of ten was installed in November 2017 and we are now training new ringers.
 Interested?
-Contact Terry Williams Email 01772 682484.
+Contact Terry Williams 01772 682484 Email .

-Our ten new bells have arrived!
-They were blessed at a special service on 5 November by The Rt.
+Our ten new bells were blessed at a special service on 5 November by The Rt.
 Rev'd Cyril Ashton, former Bishop of Doncaster.
 Each has been allocated the name of a northern

 Saint chosen by Messy Church and the classes of St Michael's Primary

-Specifications of our new bells (all bearing a company mark for John Taylor of Loughborough):
+Specifications (all bearing a company mark for John Taylor of Loughborough):

 Tenor (St Ebbe: Abbess of the Monastery at Ebchester) E

-September 2017: Our New Bells Have Been Cast, Fettled and Tuned!
+September 2017: Our New Bells Cast, Fettled and Tuned

-All six of our new bells have now been cast and united with the four we have acquired from a redundant Welsh church.
-After casting, the next step has been to tune them - listen here.
-All is on target for them to be brought to Kirkham for installation in October.
-Do find us (and more photos!) on Taylor's fascinating website (scroll down to find Kirkham).
+Six new bells were cast and united with four acquired from a redundant Welsh church.
+After casting, the next step was to tune them - listen here.
+See us on Taylor's fascinating website (scroll down to find Kirkham).

-A coach-load travelled to Loughborough watch the first casting session for our new bells.
+A coach-load travelled to Loughborough watch the first casting session.
 A fantastic experience for all.

 25 November 2016: Goodbye Bells!

-The bells left Kirkham on 25 November 2016 for recasting at Taylor's.
-The Treble and No.4 will be sent to Holy Cross Church in Slapton, Buckinghamshire.
+The old bells left Kirkham on 25 November 2016 for recasting at Taylor's.
+The Treble and No.4 have been sent to Holy Cross Church in Slapton, Buckinghamshire.

-November 2016: Bells Are Removed from the Tower
+November 2016: Old Bells Removed from the Tower

-After lots of preparatory work (see below), Taylor's of Loughborough, our bellfounders, arrived on site to remove theactual bells from the tower.
+After lots of preparatory work (see below), Taylor's of Loughborough, our bellfounders, arrived on site to remove the bells from the tower.